4dn-dcic/fish_omics_format/docs/source/quality.rst

 chromatic correction, etc.,).

-Because the quantification of Spot quality and uncertainty is not trivial and lacking consensus, the specific columns in this table remain at the user’s discretion and should be described with sufficient details to ensure interpretation and reproducibility.
+Because the quantification of Spot quality and uncertainty is not trivial and lacking consensus, the specific columns in this table remain largely at the user’s discretion and should be described with sufficient details to ensure interpretation and reproducibility.